DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Data Generation

-Videos and labels are collected from the BDD-X dataset \citep{kim2018textual}, which contains approximately 20,000 samples, including 16,803 clips for training and 2,123 for testing.
-Each clip is sampled into 8 images.
-Additionally, it provides control signal data for each frame (e.g., vehicle speed and vehicle turning angle).
-BDD-X offers text annotations about vehicle action descriptions and action justifications for each video clip, as illustrated in Fig. \ref{bddx}.
-In previous works, ADAPT \citep{jin2023adapt} trains a caption network to predict descriptions and justifications.
-However, the provided description and justification labels are fixed and rigid.
-If human users wish to learn more about the vehicle and ask everyday questions, past works may fall short.
-Thus, BDD-X alone is insufficient for meeting the requirements of interpretable autonomous driving.
+The BDD-X dataset \cite{kim2018textual} is employed in this study due to the scarcity of publicly available datasets suitable for our task.
+We sourced both videos and labels from the BDD-X dataset.
+This dataset contains approximately 20,000 samples, which consist of 16,803 clips designated for training and 2,123 for testing.
+Each clip is divided into eight images.
+The BDD-X dataset provides control signal data for each frame, such as vehicle speed and turning angle.
+It also includes text annotations detailing vehicle action descriptions and action justifications for every video clip, as exemplified in Fig. \ref{bddx}.

-Instruction tuning data generated by ChatGPT/GPT4 has been proven effective for performance enhancement in natural language processing \citep{peng2023instruction}, image understanding \citep{liu2023visual}, and video understanding \citep{li2023videochat,zhang2023video}.
-ChatGPT/GPT4 can access privileged information (e.g., image-labeled captions, ground truth object bounding boxes) and is prompted to generate conversations, descriptions, and reasoning.
-Currently, there is no visual instruction-following dataset tailored for autonomous driving purposes.
-Therefore, we create our own dataset based on BDD-X assisted by ChatGPT.
+\mypara{BDD-X question-answerings.} BDD-X provides three types of labels: vehicle action descriptions, action justifications, and control signals for each video clip.
+To train the LLM, question-answering (QA) pairs are required.
+We generate a set of synonymous questions and use corresponding BDD-X labels as the answer.
+For example, for a vehicle action description, a question equivalent to \textit{``What is the current action of this vehicle?"} should be sent to the LLM as the input question.
+Then, the LLM should generate the response, whose ground truth label is the vehicle action description.
+Considering there are three types of labels in the BDD-X dataset, we create three question sets: $Q_a$, $Q_j$, and $Q_c$.
+To prevent the LLM from overfitting to fixed question patterns, inspired by \cite{liu2023visual}, each question set should contain multiple synonymous expressions of one question.